We are a Full-Service Business Financing Firm with

 Consultants that Specializes in Letters of Credit.

-What is a Letters of Credit?
+What are Letters of Credit?

 A letter of credit (LC) or credit letter is a letter that serves as a promised pay in a trade transaction between a buyer and a seller that is backed by a bank or non-bank lender.